How to Apply: Research Awards

 Click here for detailed guidelines for writing your project proposal.

 After you write your proposal (Project Description) you will need to fill out an online application.
 Students submit their applications in Submittable.

 - Information about yourself, your mentor and your project

 - A 250-word project summary

-- A copy of your unofficial transcript (you will upload this to your online application)
+- A PDF upload of your unofficial transcript

-- Your project proposal and associated documents (you will upload this to your online application)
+- Your 5-page project proposal and associated documents

 *Note - progress may not be "results," in every case, but perhaps insights gained through the research process.
 For example, if you ran a set of experiments that failed in one term, renewal may still be warranted if these "failed" experiments provided insights to a new direction or approach to the problem.
 The review committee understands that research does not always go as planned - in fact, this is often what points us toward more innovative ways of considering our reserach questions.
 Your goal, in the renewal, is to make the case for how your previous term of funding left you better prepared to tackle the problem in a second term of funding!